'We got to go to the street': Evictions rise after ban ends - NewsBreak

 According to the U.S. Census Bureau’s Household Pulse Survey, those saying they weren't confident of paying next month’s rent increased from about 5 million at the end of September to 6.3 million in the latest data.

-Landlords, especially smaller ones who own a handful of apartments, have also struggled.
-They believed the moratorium was illegal and saddled them with months of back rent they may never get back.
-Others were forced to lay off maintenance staff or sell units as they awaited federal rental assistance that was slow to be distributed.

-Some localities have lagged behind in getting out their portion of the $46.5 billion in federal Emergency Rental Assistance.
+States and localities are also struggling to spend their portion of the $46.5 billion in federal Emergency Rental Assistance.
 According to a November report from the National Low Income Housing Coalition, 28% of grantees — 32 states and 80 localities — spent less than 30% of their first allocation of money and risk losing those funds.

 Among them is Nebraska, which spent only 6% of its funding through September and just 7% through October.
 Some landlords are refusing to take part in the program, said Caitlin Cedfeldt, a staff attorney at Legal Aid of Nebraska, while others have grown tired of waiting and are moving to evict.
 Tenants, some of whom got initial help but still face economic hardship, are being told they can't yet reapply for additional help.